m3y54m/aes-in-c/README.md

 # AES Implementation in C

-First and foremost, it should be noted that I am not the original author of this article which serves as the `README.md` document for my code.
-The article was originally sourced from [progressive-coding.com](http://www.progressive-coding.com/tutorial.php?id=0) which is no longer available on the web.
-I revised the article and rewrote it using Markdown so that anyone interested in learning the AES algorithm can access it.
-You can also find an older version of the article on [cboard.cprogramming.com](https://cboard.cprogramming.com/c-programming/87805-%5Btutorial%5D-implementing-advanced-encryption-standard.html).
+This is a very simple (and **NOT a highly optimized and secure**) implementation of AES only written to teach you the **BASICS** of this algorithm.
+I used a tutorial previously available on [progressive-coding.com](http://www.progressive-coding.com/tutorial.php?id=0) to write the C code available in this reposistory.
+As you may have noticed, the link is broken and the tutorial is no longer available on the web.
+So I revised the article, added some comprehensive images, and rewrote it in Markdown to serve as the `README.md` of my code.
+However, you can still find an early version of the tutorial on [cboard.cprogramming.com](https://cboard.cprogramming.com/c-programming/87805-%5Btutorial%5D-implementing-advanced-encryption-standard.html).

-**Note that this is not a highly optimized and secure implementation of AES.
-It is only written to teach the basics of this algorithm.**

 1. [Introduction to cryptography](#introduction-to-cryptography)
 2. [Introduction to the Advanced Encryption Standard](#introduction-to-the-advanced-encryption-standard)